furybee/chrome-tab-modifier/README.md

 # Website Settings

-This Chrome extension allows you to automatically make some things on a website, such as renaming title or pin the tab.
+This Chrome extension allows you to automatically set some things on a website, such as renaming the title or pin the tab.

 ## Install

-Download and install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/hcbgadmbdkiilgpifjgcakjehmafcjai/).
+Download and install from the **[Chrome Web Store](https://chrome.google.com/webstore/detail/hcbgadmbdkiilgpifjgcakjehmafcjai/)**.

 <p align="center">
     <img src="https://raw.github.com/sylouuu/website-settings/master/img/screenshots/extension.png" alt="extension">